Preparation

 • These classifications into ‘progressive’ and ‘backward’ are not objective truths, but European constructions and fantasies designed to keep the Global North and Europeans or white People in a position of supremacy.

-• For example, by explaining the unequal economic and political relations between the Global North and the Global South by saying that ‘the others’ are not yet as modern, progressive, developed as ‘ourselves’, we make it easy for ourselves: We hold the people of the Global South responsible for the situation and deny our own responsibility.
+• For example, by explaining the unequal economic and political relations between the Global North and the Global South from a Eurocentric perspective by saying that ‘the others’ are not yet as modern, progressive, developed as ‘one selves’, it is made easy for oneself: People from the Global North hold the people of the Global South responsible for the situation and deny their own responsibility.

-• Such narratives ensure that the violent colonial past and the current political and economic conditions that have arisen from it do not need to be addressed.
+• Such narratives ensure that the violent colonial past and the current political and economic conditions that have arisen from it are ignored and concealed.

-• At the same time, we can perceive the benefits we derive from it on a daily basis as our own achievement and pretend that we are entitled to them almost as a matter of course - even though it is not our personal merit.
-This way, inequality is constructed as a natural fact. t follows, that not addressing such complex history and one's own advantage in society is an active, interest-driven action and not simply innocent ignorance or forgetting.
+• At the same time, people from the Global North can perceive the benefits they derive from it daily as their own achievement and pretend that they are entitled to them almost as a matter of course - even though it is not their personal merit.
+In this way, inequality is constructed as a natural fact that does not call into question its continued existence.
+It follows, that not addressing such complex history and one's own advantage in society is an active, interest-driven action and not simply innocent ignorance or forgetting.

 What does this mean for you and your work with people on the move?

 • Reflect on your perspective and your evaluation of other people's actions: During your work with people from other countries of origin and cultural backgrounds, you will probably find yourself in situations where people make decisions, act or react differently than you would have done.
 You may find this difficult to understand based on your upbringing and experiences.
-However, it is important that you respect other perspectives and stay non-judgemental and objective - of course, only as long as everyone including you feels comfortable and no one is hurt.
+The important thing in these moments is to respect other approaches, decisions or actions, and don't automatically put your own opinion and perspective above others.

 • Reflect your own eurocentric attitude: Try to recognise where and in what form you follow eurocentric thinking.
 The following questions may help you: